 - Provide an innovative distance-learning experience that uses the latest technology

 - Connect participants with U.S. English language teaching experts and creates a professional network of international colleagues

-See Program Details for E-Teacher Courses and their descriptions.
+See Program Details for more information.

 Program Length10 weeks

 Eligibility and Application Overview

 Candidates should be highly motivated teachers, teacher trainers, or ministry officials who are both dedicated to their own professional development and willing to share their knowledge with colleagues.
 Qualified candidates should:

 - Have the ability to complete academic work at a U.S. university level (an advanced level of reading and writing in English, roughly equivalent to a minimum TOEFL score of 525/iBT 70)